-Serving St. George, Utah
+Serving the Washington & St. George, UT area

 Dysport® is a popular treatment sought out by our patients at Riverside Medical Arts for the correction of wrinkles and facial folds.
 Only qualified professionals here at Riverside Medical Arts administer injections to individuals who wish to regain their youthful appearance.

 What is Dysport®?

 Dysport® is an injection (also known as botulinum toxin type A) and works by blocking nerve activity in the muscles, reduces wrinkles by temporarily reducing muscle activity.